Sanglorian/orcus/Orcus Classes and Powers - current.md

 ### Class Features

 **Why Won’t You Die?
-(21st level** ): Attacks cannot score critical hits against you (take normal damage).
+(21st level):** Attacks cannot score critical hits against you (take normal damage).

-**Glory of the Fight (24th level):** If you kill a non-mook enemy, you gain a standard, a move, and a swift action that you must use before the end of your next turn.
+**Glory of the Fight (24th level):** If you kill a non-mook enemy, you gain a +4 power bonus on your next attack roll.

-**Risky Maneuver (30th level):** As a free action, you can reduce all your defense values to 1.
-After you are hit three times by enemy attacks, you defenses return to normal and your next attack roll is an automatic critical hit.
+**Risky Maneuver (30th level):** As a swift action, you can reduce all your defense values to 1 until the start of your next turn.
+On your next turn, the first attack you make is an automatic critical hit.

-### Powers
+### Power

 > #### Lasting Image
-> *You are ok with dying, but if this is your time or not, you will be damned if you will let this opponent get away with what it just did.*
+> *You are prepared to die, but you will be damned if you will let this opponent get away with what it just did.*
 > **Daily** **Utility** **26** (**No Action**) ● **Martial**
 > **Self**
-> **Trigger** You fail your final death save.
+> **Trigger** You begin dying.
 > **Effect** You regain consciousness and stand up.
-You cannot die until the end of the encounter.
 You can take a single action on your turn, losing all other actions except free actions.
 You can still take immediate actions and opportunity attacks.
 You gain a +2 bonus to all attack rolls and a +5 bonus to all damage rolls until the end of the encounter.
-At the end of the encounter, you die.
+You cannot be healed until the end of the encounter, and do not make death saves until then.
+At the end of the encounter, you fall unconscious and begin making death saves as normal.

 # Legal